Primary Processing

 Toby Sheppard Bloch Greenwave

 GreenWave has developed a tool that allows for grinding the kelp on the boat with a spinner.
-The ground kelp is then transported into tote bags, which allows for more time efficiency on deck and in the processing facilities, ensuring that the seaweed is stabilized efficiently.
+The ground kelp is then transported into tote bags, which allows for more efficiency on deck and in the processing facilities, ensuring that the seaweed is stabilized.
 Mother of Millions uses a similar processing method, and the sizes can be adjusted to the consumer's preferences.

 A commonly used technique for stabilizing seaweed is blast freezing, which is widely available in Alaska.
 The seaweed is placed in plastic trays and then in blast freezers, commonly used for fish processing.
 The seaweed can be frozen whole or after grinding.